Pirates Unit Study for Homeschooling Families

 Pirates used whatever ships they could steal, as long as they were fast.
 They especially preferred small fast ships that were easy to steer, so they could sneak up on their victims and get away fast.

-Use the Pirate Ship Labeling Worksheet in the Pirates in the Park Unit Study Pack in the Free Resource Library to label these parts of a ship:
+Use the Pirate Ship Labeling Worksheets in the Pirates Unit Study Pack (comes in two difficulty levels) to label parts of a ship such as:

-Crow’s Nest–A basket-like lookout perch for sailer’s to watch for hazards, land, or other ships
+• Crow’s Nest–A basket-like lookout perch for sailor’s to watch for hazards, land, or other ships

-Gunwale – The upper edge of the side of a ship.
+• Gunwale – The upper edge of the side of a ship where the cannons poked through.

 Pirate Sayings